AdamJMcFarland/PHP-Localbox/README.md

 # PHP Localbox
-Your inbox for local development.
+A simple inbox for local development.
 View emails without actually sending any email!

 Localbox is a simple two-file PHP/MySQL application.
 You can easily incorporate it into your existing workflow to route all of your email messages into your Localbox when developing locally.
 Messages are stored in a database table instead of actually being sent.